Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 The `docker_registry` property is used to configure Docker image distribution options from public/private Docker hub and private registries.
-* (optional) `hub` contains the following members regarding Docker public hub
-    * (optional) `login` controls docker login settings.
-This does not need to be populated if pulling from public repositories such as Public Docker Hub.
-However, this is required if pulling from authenticated private registries such as private repositories on Docker Hub.
-      * (optional) `username` property is the username to log in to Docker Hub.
-      * (optional) `password` property is the password to use for the username.
 * (optional) `private` property controls settings for interacting with private registries.
 There are two kinds of registries that are supported: (1) Azure Container Registry (ACR) service and (2) [private registry instances backed to